-- If any time, a student terminates a postsecondary educational program due to the student's physical incapacity or, for a program that requires classroom instruction, due to the transfer of the student's spouse's employment to another city, the terminating student shall receive a refund of tuition charges in an amount that equals the amount of tuition charged to the student multiplied by the ratio of the remaining number of calendar days in the school period to the total number of calendar days in the school period. - lowa resident students who withdraw after the 60% in the term due to physical incapacity or spousal employment relocation to another city are entitled under law to a prorated refund of tuition charges all the way up to (but not including) the ending date of the term.
+- If any time, a student terminates a postsecondary educational program due to the student's physical incapacity or, for a program that requires classroom instruction, due to the transfer of the student's spouse's employment to another city, the terminating student shall receive a refund of tuition charges in an amount that equals the amount of tuition charged to the student multiplied by the ratio of the remaining number of calendar days in the school period to the total number of calendar days in the school period. - lowa resident students who withdraw after the 60% in the term due to physical incapacity or spousal employment relocation to another city are entitled under law to a prorated refund of tuition charges.